jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 That value can be unlocked by helping rights holders to feel secure committing to an open content strategy.
 This will require resources for education, advocacy, and support.

-So we were all elated as Creative Commons announced receipt of an unrestricted multi-year grant of $10 million from The William and Flora Hewlett Foundation announced to strengthen the knowledge commons movement.
+So we were all elated as Creative Commons announced receipt of an [unrestricted multi-year grant of $10 million from The William and Flora Hewlett Foundation](https://blog.creativecommons.org/2016/01/19/creative-commons-awarded-hewlett/) to strengthen the knowledge commons movement.
 The grant will enable Creative Commons to more deeply engage with content creators, rights holders, developers, scholars, and a growing community of users and collaborators to build sustainable models for the content commons.

-$10 million is three times the current annual budget of the Creative Commons organization.

-In announcing the Hewlett grant, Creative Commons CEO Ryan Merkley told the Working Group they would especially like to focus on working with journalists and news organizations to expand the use of CC licenses for news content.
+In announcing the Hewlett grant, Creative Commons CEO Ryan Merkley told the Working Group they are especially interested in working with journalists and news organizations to expand the use of CC licenses for news content.

-That’s when the participants from PBS NewsHour stepped up to the plate.
+That’s when the working group participants from PBS NewsHour stepped up to the plate.

 ## Open News